GouniManikumar12/credit-chakra-hackathon-template/README.md

 ## 📝 Implementation Steps

 1. **Choose Your Tracks**
-   - Select 3 out of 4 available tracks
+   - Select at least 2 out of 4 available tracks (3 tracks recommended)
    - Implement the corresponding endpoints in `app/main.py`
    - Each track should have its own data collection module
+   - More tracks = Better scoring potential

 2. **Implement Track Endpoints**
    - Each track has its own endpoint in `app/main.py`